May 11, 2018

 Here are pointers to better understand the shortcomings of these methods.

-Others select to publish using DRM ( Digital Rights management) enabled photo galleries.
+Others select to publish using DRM (Digital Rights Management) enabled photo galleries.
 These are more dissuasive than efficient.
 It will keep honest people honest but certainly not defeated a highly motivated thief.
-Our article on two of these DRM solutions expose their limitations.

 Hard to say if this approach is more effective against thieves or potential clients.
 You might as well join the 5% of photographers that “never publish anything on the internet.”
 However, if you still think this is better than nothing and that it protects your images from being stolen, you are wrong: There are plenty of algorithms that can correctly resize and upsample pictures.